November Is Diabetes Awareness Month

 • Look at your toenails and between your toes.

-• Use a mirror to see your own bare feet, heel and ankles.
+• Use a mirror to see your own bare feet, heel and ankles, or ask a family member to help you.

 • Ask your doctor to check your feet at every visit.